 - Professional Grading Experts (PGX)

 The pros of getting a comic book graded are that it requires less care compared to a raw graded comic book.
-It is easier to handle or store, has higher market value, and a fixed price tag along with the grade.
+It is easier to handle or store, has higher market value, and has a fixed price tag along with the grade.

 However, not all comic books are made to be graded; if your comic book is already in rough shape, it might not even get the amount you spent to seal it in a plastic case.